 May suit someone who has no regular access to a group or teacher.

 Studies show that mindfulness meditation can be an effective treatment for episodes of depression.
-It's possible to practise this style of meditation alone, making it suitable for those who do not have access to a class or teacher.
+It's possible to practise this style of meditation alone, making it particularly suitable for those who do not have access to a class or teacher.
+Furthermore, like many styles of meditation, it requires minimal effort.

 Mindful meditation is a perfect type for when you're alone